LSU's Clyde Edwards-Helaire makes NFL debut with Super Bowl Champions in season opener

 Amid the coronavirus pandemic, NFL players and coaches have spent the last six weeks together to adjust to the "new normal" in training camp, ESPN reports.

-Their annual camp visits were canceled, as well as the entire NFL preseason, for safety reasons.
+Their annual camp visits were canceled as well as the entire NFL preseason for safety reasons.

-"We're still dealing with the unknown," executive director of the NFL Referees Association, Scott Green said.
+"We're still dealing with the unknown," executive director of the NFL Referees Association Scott Green said.
 "We don't know yet how it's going to go.
 We really didn't have a dry run.
 There was no training camp, there was no preseason.
 We just haven't had an opportunity for our people to actually test it all out."

 The NFL's new safety protocols have shifted the typical schedule and routine for teams, even eliminating some traditions.

 As for fans in the stands, guidelines vary from state to state and team to team.
-Some teams have announced they will proceed with limited capacities while other teams will progress without fans.
+Some teams have announced they will proceed with limited capacities, while other teams will progress without fans.

 The Chiefs said they planned on having about 16,000 fans in Arrowhead Stadium for the Sept.
-10 opener as limit attendance to 22% of stadium capacity.
+10 opener, limiting attendance to 22% of stadium capacity.
 Last season, the team's stadium attendance totaled to 72,936 tickets, meaning this year, it's cut to 16,046.

 Other coronavirus-related changes include requiring officials to wear face coverings while on the field and requiring referees to use handheld, electronic whistles.